komalgupt/AI-Agent-SQL-Generator-/README.md

 Feel free to contribute by submitting pull requests.
 Ensure your code is well-documented and follows best practices.

 ## License
-This project is open-source and available
+This project is open-source and available.